richsoni/richsoni-songs/need-for-love.md

 conned the goldsmiths wives out of rings to play on their need for love

+they could name, any price
+and I would pay it twice
+just for a slice
+we all need it, we all need it

 swift feet of time walking slow at the speed of two people who know there aint no more steps in which they must go